newchuyalong/libgdx-learning/Modules-overview.md

 The Graphics module also provides methods to generate Pixmaps and Textures.

-For example to obtain the OpenGL API 1.0 instance, the following code will be used:
+For example, to obtain the OpenGL API 1.0 instance, the following code will be used:
 ```java
 GL10 gl = Gdx.graphics.getGL10 ();
 ```